sakumar5/MobileNet_v2_compression_assignment3/README.md

 focus point       : **training a convolutional neural network and applying post-training quantization (PTQ)** Evaluation        : Accuracy-compression trade-offs

-Implementation is done using **PyTorch** and  Includes utilities for training, evaluation, quantization, and compression analysis.
 ---

 ## Project Overview